terbshaeusser/ntutils/docs/containers.md

 * key (`key_type`): The key to add.
 * value (`value_type`): The value to add.

 Adds a given key and value to the map.
-If the key already exists, the value will be overwritten.
+If the key already exists, one of the connected values will be overwritten.

 ### *_put_ref